 On the second floor is where you’ll also see the replica Empire State Building made out of chocolate.
 No, you cannot eat it.

 Back down on the main level, just near the entrance on the casino side, you’ll find the “Chocolate Bar,” which is a real bar, bar (the kind that serves alcohol).

 There are a variety of chocolate martinis that go for $15, including the Hershey’s Kisses Chocolate Signature Martini.
 It’s made with chocolate vodka, three olives, Absolut Vanilla vodka, and White Crème de Cacao.

 The Jolly Rancher inspired “Jolly-Tinis” with Skyy Vodka go for $13.

 Friday & Saturday: 9 AM to 1 AM

 Hershey’s Chocolate World Address, Phone Number & Website

 Las Vegas, NV 89109

-Parking at Hershey’s Chocolate World Las Vegas is very simple, as you would just use the large, easy-to-use parking structure behind the NY-NY Hotel and Casino.
+Parking at Hershey’s Chocolate World Las Vegas is very simple (albeit with a fee), as you would just use the large, easy-to-use NY NY Casino Parking Garage behind the hotel and casino.
 It is a little bit of a walk from the parking to the store, but you’ll need to pre-burn calories anyways, right?

 Like its candy competition across the street, M&M’s World Las Vegas, Hershey’s Chocolate World on the Las Vegas Strip is nice diversion while providing families with another fun thing to do with kids on the Las Vegas Strip.